darklordgrep/Mapbits/Documentation/Lodestar_Tutorial.md

 If a map layer has any Feature Clicked dynamic actions, then the cursor will change to a "pointer" appearance when you hover over a feature in that layer.

+## An Important Note about Feature IDs

+The ID column may be a number, date, timestamp, varchar2, or clob, but MapLibre only allows positive integer feature IDs.
+Therefore, Mapbits assigns new feature IDs when it passes the data to MapLibre.
+Mapbits APIs handle this transparently, but if you get a feature directly from MapLibre (e.g. by connecting an event handler to the Map object), you will need to call the item's **`convertID(id)`** method to get the original ID.

 ## Selecting Features

+### By Dynamic Action

 The Mapbits Lodestar Select Features Plug-in is a Dynamic Action that selects or deselects features in a Mapbits Lodestar Layer based on a query.